roothaxor/The-Password-Manager/README.md

 # The Password Manager
  * Dont require internet ( Never worry for password leak online, unlike other password managers which promise to be safest softwares online, but trading your data for money )
- * Encrypts your stored password's with AES-256 Encryption ( Without S-key not even you can see the Database )
+ * Encrypts your stored password's with AES-256 Encryption ( Without Password not even you can see the Database )
  * Command line interface, Generates Strong & Random Password ( Cannot be guessed/brute forced )

 ## Installation Guide `Read Carefully`